News & Events

 Posted by Greg Ezzell on Tue, Aug 11, 2009 @ 02:34 PM

-With the agriculture harvest and drying season approaching, we have recently received many calls from farmers looking to increase their propane storage capacity in order to help decrease their costs for gas, by being able to accept transport delivery.
+With the agriculture harvest and drying season fast approaching, our team has seen a surge of inquiries from farmers looking to increase their propane storage capacity.
+This aims to help reduce gas costs, by having the ability to accept transport delivery.

-Many of the calls start out with "I'm interested in buying a 12,000 gallon propane storage tank for a new bulk plant."
-The 12,000 gallons being significant as they believe it will allow them to receive a 10,500 gallon transport sized load of propane (transport delivery typically has a significantly lower cost per gallon).
-We then have to remind the buyer that propane storage tanks, by industry standards, should not be filled to more than 85% of the stated water capacity- so a 12,000 gallon bulk plant would need to be nearly completely empty to receive that transport sized delivery.
+Many of the inquiries revolve around the desire to buy a 12,000 gallon propane storage tank for a new bulk plant.
+The volume of 12,000 gallons is significant as they believe it will allow for the receival of a 10,500 gallon sized transport load of propane (transport delivery typically has a significantly lower cost per gallon).
+However, it is crucial to note industry standard indicates that propane storage tanks should not be filled to more than 85% of the stated water capacity.
+Thus, a 12,000 gallon bulk plant would need to be nearly empty to receive that size of transport delivery.

-We thought it important to remind new propane storage tank buyers that you need to properly "size" your bulk plant.
+It is important to remind new propane storage tank buyers that it is crucial to properly "size" your bulk plant.
 We typically recommend 18,000 to 30,000 gallon bulk plants when feasible for our agriculture customers.
-The extra storage not only allows them to receive a transport delivery, it will also allow them to buy and store more propane when prices are seasonally low- thus helping to increase their bottom line.
+The additional storage capacity not only enables the receipt of transport deliveries, but also allows for the acquisition and storage of more propane during periods of seasonal price reductions which ultimately increases their bottom line.

 Storage capacity for a 12,000 gallon tank = 10,200 gallons